onbirdev/moodle-enrol_cart/README.md

-# Moodle Cart Enrolment Method
+# Moodle Shoping Cart

-This is a complete shopping cart plugin for Moodle that adds a "Cart" enrolment method to courses, allowing users to add courses to their cart and complete the payment using the available payment methods in Moodle.
+This plugin adds a complete shopping cart system to Moodle by introducing a new "Cart" enrolment method.
+Users can add courses to their cart and proceed to payment using any of the supported Moodle payment gateways

-Users can view their shopping cart using the cart icon in the top navigation bar and see their purchase history through the "My Purchases" option in the user menu.
+Users can access their shopping cart from the cart icon in the top navigation bar and view their purchase history via the "My Purchases" option in the user menu.
-Additionally, users can add courses to their cart before logging in, with the cart information stored in a cookie.
-After logging in, the cart is transferred from the cookie to the database, allowing the user to complete the payment.
+Courses can also be added to the cart before logging in — the cart data is stored in a cookie and automatically transferred to the database upon login, allowing users to proceed with payment seamlessly.

-This plugin allows the admin to set a discount amount or percentage for each course.
+This plugin allows administrators to define a fixed discount amount or a percentage discount for each course.
-Additionally, by implementing the `enrol_cart\local\object\coupon_interface` class and setting the `coupon_class` in the cart enrollment settings, users can use discount coupons during checkout.
+Additionally, it supports the use of coupon codes during checkout by implementing the `enrol_cart\local\object\coupon_interface` interface and configuring the `coupon_class` in the cart enrollment settings.

+An example implementation (`enrol_cart\local\object\coupon_example` class) is included in the plugin to demonstrate how to build your own coupon logic.

 ## Requirements
 1. Moodle version 3.11 or later